opendocsg/opendoc-supreme-court-practice-directions/PART-21-Applications-Under-The-Mental-Capacity-Act.md

 ## 149. Doctor's affidavit exhibiting medical report

-Affidavit by doctor required
+***Affidavit by doctor required***

 (1) Under Order 40A, Rule 3 of the Rules of Court, expert evidence "is to be given in a written report signed by the expert and exhibited in an affidavit sworn to or affirmed by him testifying that the report exhibited is his and that he accepts full responsibility for the report".
 Where a medical report is relied on for the purposes of an application under the MCA, the doctor who prepared the medical report should affirm or swear to an affidavit and exhibit his or her medical report.

 (2) In addition, the doctor should indicate in the affidavit that he or she is aware that his or her report is being adduced for the purpose of the application under the MCA, for example, obtaining a declaration that the person concerned lacks capacity in relation to matters specified in the application.

-The medical report
+***The medical report***

 (3) In order to assist the Court, the medical report should:

-(a) distinguish clearly between observations or conclusions based on information given to the doctor and those that are based on the doctor's examination of the person concerned;
+: (a) distinguish clearly between observations or conclusions based on information given to the doctor and those that are based on the doctor's examination of the person concerned;

-(b) contain a clear opinion as to whether the person concerned lacks capacity in relation to matters specified in the application;
+: (b) contain a clear opinion as to whether the person concerned lacks capacity in relation to matters specified in the application;

-(c) contain a clear opinion on the prognosis of the person concerned and, if necessary, the likelihood of requiring increased or reduced medical expenses in the foreseeable future; and
+: (c) contain a clear opinion on the prognosis of the person concerned and, if necessary, the likelihood of requiring increased or reduced medical expenses in the foreseeable future; and

-(d) be current and should be made not more than 6 months before the  date of the hearing of the application.
+: (d) be current and should be made not more than 6 months before the  date of the hearing of the application.

 ## 150. Notification